NATIONAL FOOTBALL ASSOCIATION of ESWATINI

 Eswatini have been a thorn in the side of many a top team down the years but results have been disappointing in recent campaigns.

 ESWATINI COSAFA CUP HISTORY

-Eswatini have reached the semifinals of the COSAFA Cup on four occasions, proving their potential for upset results.
+Eswatini have reached the semifinals of the COSAFA Cup on five occasions, proving their potential for upset results.

 In 2003 Sihlangu reached the last four but then lost to eventual winners Zimbabwe.
 In 2002 they were beaten in the semifinals by South Africa, who also went on to win the competition, and in 1999 they were also semifinalists but were narrowly defeat by Namibia on post-match penalties after a 1-1 draw.

 Ironically before 1999, they had never won a game in the competition but are now always considered a threat in the COSAFA Cup.

 In 2004 Eswatini reached a competition low when they lost their quarter-final tie at home to Zimbabwe by a then competition record score line of 5-0.
 The match was not completed after a crowd riot brought the game to a premature halt.

 They did have a couple of quarterfinal appearances in 2017 and 2018, but they failed to make it past that stage and in 2019 were ousted in the first round.